-Whether you’re a novice or experienced instructional designer, you need eLearning tools that help you streamline your course building.
+Whether you’re a novice or experienced instructional designer (ID), you need eLearning tools that help you streamline your course building.
 We’ve made an extensive list of the best instructional design software and resources and, for simplicity, divided it into categories, from authoring toolkits to audio-video software and photo sharing platforms.
 Check them out or just bookmark this article for future reference.

 eLearning Authoring Tools